 - Airtable: Stores information in spreadsheets that are visually appealing and easy-to-use.

-This is something that a lot of people find very beneficial.
-Most tools also allows you to share information between team members and you can even get automatic email notifications when certain jobs are complete.
+Most tools allow you to share information between team members and you can even get automatic email notifications when certain jobs are complete.
 This will help to ensure that the project gets completed correctly and in a timely manner